smu-cs-3353/22s-pa01-sussybaka/README.md

 ./22s-pa01-sussybaka [Input File Name] [-b]
 ```

+Note that if you are using an IDE, the program arguments can be specified in the configuration settings.

 When the code executes, it reads in the specified file name and outputs three files, one for each algorithm, to the /output/ directory.
 To ensure to project runs successfully, make sure the specified input file name is correct in relation to the 22s-pa01-sussybaka project file, and the /output/ directory exists in the same directory as the 22s-pa01-sussybaka project file.
 If something were to go wrong, an error message stating the issue would be displayed.

 The -b flag is used to specify whether the Brute Force Algorithm should be used.
 If the -b flag is included, the Brute Force Algorithm runs.
-If the -b flag is not there, then the Brute Force Algorithm is not run.
+If the -b flag is not there, then the Brute Force Algorithm will not run.

-## 3.3 - Sample Input
+### Sample Input

 The following lines are an example of an input file:

 ```